-Defeating 3-year-old bedtime tantrums, battles and power struggles, in general, is intensely frustrating!
+Defeating 3-year-old bedtime tantrums, battles, and power struggles is intensely frustrating.
 Particularly when all you really want is a few minutes of quiet time before you go to sleep yourself.

 When facing yet another night of a 3-year-old screaming at bedtime, you’ll likely find yourself completely exhausted and frustrated at the very thought of dealing with it.